 At some point, there came a day when the amount coming in from payroll taxes was LESS than the amount of required to pay retirees.
 Now instead of net buying of Treasuries, there was net selling.
 Most recently that happened in 2017.
 Did that mean they paid the retirees less?
 NO. Where did they get the extra money to pay retirees?
 Simple.
 The treasury department then cashed in the "Treasuries" they had accumulated that were "owed" to social security recipients, which included some interest.
-When redeeming the bond, money flowed the other way-that is from the general tax fund to the SS recipients.
+When redeeming the trust fund bond, money flowed the other way-that is from the general tax fund to the SS recipients.
 That's how any treasury bond previously sold to the public is redeemed at the end of its term.
 The money is then used to make up for the additional amount needed for retirees which gradually reduced the supply of these treasuries.
 So in effect, at that time retirees began to be financed not only by the payroll tax, but also by some money which came from the general tax fund, from your income taxes.
 It's just the opposite money flow that happened when payroll taxes were higher than needed to pay recipients.
+Because 100% of money sent out to retirees comes from money that was very recently collected as tax money describes why the Social Security system is called a "pay as you go" system.
+It's what helps to keep the economy in balance.

 The people pushing the social security panic button say "we can't afford to provide SS-it's too expensive-we will be bankrupt in 2035 (or whenever.)"
-What proves this in their minds is that on that fatal day when the fund runs dry- "no more money will be left to pay social security."
+What proves this in their minds is that on that fatal day when the fund runs dry-"no more money will be left to pay social security."
 But no, it does not mean that.
-Money will still come in from payroll tax- but since the trust fund is now zero, money from the payroll tax will only be able to pay a portion of the amount owed to the recipients-now estimated to be about 75% of what's owed.
+Money will still come in from payroll tax-but since the trust fund is now zero, money from the payroll tax will only be able to legally pay a portion of the amount owed to the recipients-now estimated to be about 75% of what's owed.
 But the additional 25% amount that was before coming from the general tax revenue-from worker's income taxes--which took a quick trip through the bond was no longer available to make up the social security deficiency.
 The BAD part after this fatal day is that now they could not legally pay the full amount of benefits expected by SS recipients.
 They would only be able to pay what was currently being generated by the payroll tax.
 But there is a GOOD part exactly EQUAL to the bad.
 Now the money from the general tax fund would no longer need to go to social security payments, so the seniors' loss would be equal to the income tax payers' gain.
 Non payroll tax taxpayers could get a windfall tax cut.
 But if the Congress so legislated, the situation could be fiscally exactly restored as what it was the day before if they continued the same practice of making up the balance with the general tax fund-which would mean no windfall tax cut-and no tax increase--and no SS benefit cut.
 The only difference is that the rapid trip through the bond route would not happen.